 Queen Bee Name: Queen Bee Nasty

-As a young girl growing up in Egypt, Nicole Toutounji was fascinated by bees and the delicious honey they made on her family’s farm.
-After a long career as a photographer and photo editor at UNICEF’s headquarters in New York, Nicole took classes in beekeeping, joined an urban beekeeping organization, and apprenticed with seasoned beekeepers.
-She’s presently the head beekeeper at the Cathedral of St, John the Divine, where she tends two beehives and conducts various events and seminars on the value of bees and beekeeping.
+As a young girl growing up in Egypt, Nicole was fascinated by bees and the delicious honey they made on her family’s farm.
+After a long career as a photographer and photo editor at UNICEF’s New York headquarters, Nicole took beekeeping classes, joined an urban beekeeping organization, and apprenticed with seasoned beekeepers.
+She is currently head beekeeper at the Cathedral of St, John the Divine, where she tends two beehives and leads events and seminars on the value of bees and beekeeping.
 Nicole is a founding member of BeeVillage in Battery Park, which consists of six beehives.